 How to get to the Causeway Coast and Wild Atlantic Way

 To reach Ireland you will need to arrive by ferry or plane.

 There are 3 main entry points for ferries to Ireland; Belfast, Dublin and Rosslare.
 Dublin or Belfast would be the best ports to arrive into as Belfast (the starting point for the itinerary below) is less than 2 hours from Dublin Port.
 You could also use Dublin to reach Limerick to start the itinerary in reverse.
 Limerick is approximately 2 hours and 15 minutes from Dublin Port.

-Arriving by ferry in your own car with give you the freedom to explore these areas without the need for hire cars.
+Arriving by ferry in your own car gives you the freedom to explore these areas without the need to hire cars.

 The other way to reach Ireland is by plane.
 There are four main airports in Ireland; Dublin, Cork, Shannon and Belfast.
 Dublin, Belfast or Shannon are the ideal ones to arrive into for this itinerary.
 We recommend checking Skyscanner for flights to Ireland.

 - Dublin to Belfast – 158km, 1hr 40mins

 - Dublin to Limerick (for doing this itinerary in reverse) – 202km, 2hr 15mins

 - Shannon Airport – will leave you directly on the route to commence this Wild Atlantic Way and Causeway coast itinerary in reverse.

 Arriving by plane, you will need to hire a car.
 We recommend checking prices on rentalcars.com.
 However, you MUST mention the fact that you will be crossing the border when booking your car hire.
 This is to ensure you have the correct insurance placed on the car.
 The Causeway Coast is located within Northern Ireland while the Wild Atlantic Way is located in the Republic of Ireland.